Kenrick J. Mock

 National Laboratory.
 6/90 - 9/90.
 Coded multimedia drivers for instructional

-programs, documented Modula-2 code libraries.
+programs, documented Modula-2 code libraries and wrote demonstration programs.

 Most recent edition only.